21 Pet Hair Remover Tools That Work Like Magic

 But nobody has time for that (okay, almost no one).

-(If you or a friend is on the lookout for another fur baby, check out our blog: 14 Cats That Don’t Shed & How To Stop Shedding When You See It)
+(If you or friends are on the lookout for another fur baby, check out our blog: Cats That Don’t Shed.)

 Rubber and squeegee brooms are a good alternative – because at least you can stand while you do it.